 Films should have been completed after 1 January 2013.
 Films completed before this date will not be considered for the Festival.
-Films which have been previously submitted to the IWM Short Film Festival will not be considered for re-submission.
+Films which have been previously submitted to IWM Short Film Festival will not be considered for re-submission.

 Do I have to use IWM collections in the film?

 No, but the film must be inspired by IWM and its collections.
-We do, however, encourage filmmakers to use our collections and this year there will be a special award for the film that makes best use of IWM archive material.
+We do, however, encourage filmmakers to use our collections, which include an extensive film archive.
+There will be a special award for the film that makes best use of IWM archive material.

 My film is anti-war, can I still enter?

-The deadline for submissions is midnight on Wednesday 30 September 2015.
-Films should be uploaded to Vimeo, and submission forms must be received through FilmFreeway by that date.
+The deadline for submissions is midnight on Friday 27 April 2018.
+Films should be uploaded to FilmFreeway, and submission must be received through FilmFreeway by that date.
 IWM will contact all shortlisted entrants by Friday 27 July 2018.
 Unfortunately, IWM is not able to contact unsuccessful entrants.
-If you do not hear from us by Monday 30 November, please assume that your entry has not been selected.
+If you do not hear from us by 27 July 2018, please assume that your entry has not been selected.
 Shortlisted entries will be required to submit a screening copy via memory stick by Friday 17 August 2018.

 How much does it cost?